Physiotherapy at Momentum

 Mobilisations involve passive movements of joints by the therapist to increase range of movement, ease pain, restore normal movement and optimise joint function.
 This can include mobilisation with movement or utilisation of an appropriate aid to help with the mobilisation.

-Taping can be used for a variety of reasons including the protect and injured area, reduce or control swelling or support and stabilise an injured area.
+Taping can be used for a variety of reasons including protecting an injured area, reducing or controlling swelling or to support and stabilise an injured area.
 There are a variety of tapes that can be used: both rigid tapes and kinesiology tapes which have some stretch properties.
 Your physiotherapist will choose the right tape for your injury and your activity levels.

 Some injuries require the use of a medical brace (orthosis) or boot.
 Our physiotherapists are able to recommend and fit a provide a range of orthoses and aids for injuries or functional support.
 Physiotherapists are also able to provide treatment plans for use of these devices by recommending activities and timeframes for wear.